Blog

 Sales insights inform more than your content strategy—they also inform campaign pacing and timelines.
 Learning how campaign performance aligns with the sales cycle is key.
 If sales pick up because of a campaign, marketing can then replicate that campaign strategy to keep the momentum going.
 Of course, sales and marketing teams also need to understand buyer behavior, as there are most likely general benchmarks and standards around the product and industry where buyers are more (or less) likely to be in market (such as seasonality).

 Grounding your shared understanding of the marketplace and sales pipeline in data ensures both teams are working toward factual evidence of what buyers need to make decisions about products or services, versus what each team believes buyers want and need.
-Leverage multi-layer data intelligence to uncover the accounts moving in-market, the buying committee members to engage, and the content most likely to move them through the buyer’s journey.
-This data-led approach ensures both teams engage buyers with a better understanding of their motivations and business concerns.
+Leverage intent data to uncover the accounts moving in-market, the buying committee members to engage, and the content most likely to move them through the buyer’s journey.
+This data-driven approach ensures both teams engage B2B buyers with a better understanding of their motivations and business concerns.

 These meetings need to occur on a regular basis, and are perfect opportunities to discuss specific sales enablement pieces or new marketing collateral that will fuel campaign initiatives.
 Marketing and sales teams can also share what trends they notice in the marketplace and among their target audience to ensure marketing can create content that speaks to buyers’ concerns.